EUROPE MARKETS: European Stocks Pull Back From 21-month High After Macron Wins French Election

 Check out:Macron the Redeemer's toughest task -- keep the EU from collapsing (http://www.marketwatch.com/story/macron-the-redeemers-toughest-task-keep-the-european-union-from-collapsing-2017-05-07)

-In Paris trade, lender Societe Generale SA (GLE.FR) was down 1.9% and facing its first loss in five sessions, while banking heavyweight BNP Paribas SA (BNP.FR) shed 1.2%.
-Among the few gainers, media conglomerate Vivendi SA (VIV.FR) picked up 0.5%.
+In Paris trade, lender Societe Generale SA (GLE.FR) was down 2.8% and facing its first loss in five sessions, and banking heavyweight BNP Paribas SA (BNP.FR) shed 1.6%.
+Among the few gainers, retailer Carrefour (CA.FR) rose 0.7%.

-"The focus now shifts to the first round of French legislative elections on June 11th, where forming a majority government will be key if Macron is to deliver on his campaign promises of a more efficient government, reduced government spending, lowering the tax rates and reforming the labor market to make it more flexible," said Woods.

-In the fixed-income market, the yield on France's 10-year bond was down less than 1 basis point at 0.76%.
+In the fixed-income market, the yield on France's 10-year bond was down 2 basis points at 0.75%.

 Economic docket: German manufacturing orders increased by 1.0% (http://www.marketwatch.com/story/german-manufacturing-orders-rise-1-on-month-2017-05-08) on the month in March, more than expected and another sign that Europe's largest economy picked up speed in the first quarter.